raiment-studios/monorepo/source/projects/organization/contributing.md

 -   Preferring `Makefile` commands over a `scripts` entry in `package.json`.
 If the `scripts` section is used, the `Makefile` should provide wrappers on those scripts.

 ## Communication conventions

+### Coding conventions

+_Prefer single word names (e.g. `sequence` rather than `addSequence`)_.
+When there are multiple operations, consider using an object with single word methods for each operation.

 ### Unicode conventions